Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Preliminaries on properties of segments

 where $\Lambda[a, b]:=\{\lambda:[a, b] \rightarrow[a, b]: \lambda$ is an increasing homeomorphism$\} .$ The metric $d_S$ induces a topology called the \texttt{Skorokhod\,\,topology}.
 Any $\lambda\in\Lambda[a,b]$ is called a \texttt{change\,\,of\,\,time}. \end{definition}

 Clearly, we have $d_S(\varphi,\psi)\leq \|\varphi-\psi\|_\infty$---choose $\lambda=\text{Id}$ as homeomorphism---which yields that the Skorokhod topology is weaker than the uniform topology.
 A slightly less trivial fact is that the subspace topology of the Skorokhod topology on the space of continuous functions $C[a,b]$ coincides with the uniform topology \cite[Prop.
 1.17] {book:jacod}.
 In the uniform topology, two functions $\varphi$ and $\psi$ are near one another if the graph of $\varphi$ can be carried onto the graph of the function $\psi$ by a uniformly small perturbation of the ordinates, i.e., a uniform deformation in the vertical axis, while the abscissas is kept fixed, i.e., no deformations are made on the horizontal axis.
 On the other hand, we also allow a uniformly small change of the time scale in the Skorokhod topology.
 While doing this, however, we need to take a penalisation factor into account.
+We illustrate the effect of a change of time in Figure \ref{fig:Skorokhod}.

 We wish to endow the space of \cadlag functions $D[-\tau,0]$ with a topology for which it becomes separable, because this is essential for tightness.
-One achieves this via the Skorokhod topology; see Theorem \ref{thm:Polish}.
+One can achieve this via the Skorokhod topology; see Theorem \ref{thm:Polish}.
 Nevertheless, the space of \cadlag functions is not complete under the metric $d_S$ \cite[Ex.
 12.2]{book:billingsley}.
 Due to the fact that separability is a topological property, the problem can be solved by finding an equivalent metric for which $D[-\tau,0]$ becomes complete as well. \begin{theorem} The metrics $d_S$ and $d_S^\circ$ on $D[a,b]$, with

 where

 are equivalent.
 The space $D[a,b]$ is separable whenever the topology is induced by either $d_S$ or $d_S^\circ$.
 Moreover, the metric space $(D[a,b],d_S^\circ)$ is complete. \end{theorem} \begin{proof} We refer to either \cite[Thm.
 12.1]{book:billingsley} and \cite[Thm.
 12.2]{book:billingsley} or \cite[Ch.
 VI.1c]{book:jacod}.
 The `$+$' in the definitions of the metrics \eqref{eq:sko1} and \eqref{eq:sko2} is conform \cite{book:jacod}.
 In \cite{book:billingsley}, the `$+$' should be replaced by a maximum, but we like to point out that essentially there is no difference. \end{proof} Often, one introduces the metric $d_S^\circ$ as the Skorokhod metric and excludes the intermediate step of defining $d_S$; see \cite{article:stojkovic} for instance.
 From now one, the results will be stated for the space of either continuous or \cadlag functions defined on $[-\tau,0]$ instead of an arbitrary compact interval.